saijayanth-vattikonda/caRent/README.md

-Here's the updated README file with the application link added:

 ---
 # caRent Web Application

 Welcome to **caRent**!
 This project is a comprehensive platform for renting cars, offering a user-friendly interface for customers to browse and book vehicles, as well as an admin interface to manage the rental operations.